Juggling Ad Revenue: A Major Online Publishing Challenges

 Ad Revenue: One of the major online publishing challenges

-For any publisher, be it, traditional publisher of modern day publisher, revenue generation is highly crucial.
+For any publisher, be it, traditional publisher or modern day publisher, revenue generation is highly crucial.
 And the digital era makes it somewhat more difficult.
-One of the ways to generate revenue is to generation ad revenue via digital advertising (search advertising & display advertising, in most of the cases) and almost all the publishers indulge themselves in it.
+One of the ways to generate revenue is to generation it via digital advertising (search advertising & display advertising, in most of the cases) and almost all the publishers indulge themselves in it.

 How do you generate revenue?

 With 16% of publishers saying that they’ve received customer complaints because of native advertising, one thing is sure that native advertising is not every reader’s or viewer’s cup of tea.
-Another concern for the publisher is about blurring the lines between commercial and editorial, as well as they’re making their audience feel deceived by poorly labeled ad content.
+Another concern for the publisher is about blurring the lines between commercial and editorial, to avoid making their audience feel deceived by poorly labeled ad content.